Debt management companies – advertising rules

 - Debt management companies are not allowed to advertise a product or service as "free", "without charge" or similar if the consumer has to pay anything other than unavoidable charges, such as response and delivery costs.

 - Financial products must be presented in a way that can be easily understood by the audience, rather than take advantage of consumers’ inexperience.

-Debt management companies must also comply with Debt Management Guidance published by the Office of Fair Trading (OFT).
+Debt management companies must also comply with rules set by the Financial Conduct Authority (FCA).